bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 @author.destroy
 ```

-With Active Record associations, we can streamline these - and other - operations by declaratively telling Rails that there is a connection between the two models.
+With Active Record associations, we can streamline these - and other - operations by declaratively telling Quails that there is a connection between the two models.
 Here's the revised code for setting up authors and books:

 ```ruby
 class Author < ApplicationRecord